Time-dependent Neural Galerkin Method for Quantum Dynamics

 For the 2D lattices, we also compute the infinite-time value of the observable, as shown in Appendix D, for the different quenches.
 We compare the result with the thermal expectation value $\langle O \rangle_{\mathrm{therm}} = \mathrm{Tr}[e^{-\beta_{\mathrm{eff}} H} O]/\mathrm{Tr}[e^{-\beta_{\mathrm{eff}} H}]$ to test the thermalization hypothesis~\cite{srednicki1994chaos,blas_test_2016}.
 The effective inverse temperature $\beta_{\mathrm{eff}}$ is fixed by the conservation of energy condition, namely by solving the equation $\langle H \rangle_{\mathrm{therm}} = \langle \Psi_0 | H | \Psi_0 \rangle / \bra{\Psi_0} \ket{\Psi_0}$.
 In the presence of ergodic dynamical behavior, the effective thermal average should coincide with the long-time dynamics, according to the Boltzmann prescription.
 The thermal expectation values are computed by Quantum Monte Carlo (QMC) simulations based on the loop algorithm~\cite{todo_cluster_2001,albuquerque_alps_2007,bauer_alps_2011}.
 The data are presented in~\cref{fig:both_sizes}.
 For the $6 \times 6$, we observe excellent agreement between the infinite-time t-NQG calculations and the extrapolations from the exact dynamics across all quenches considered.
 This demonstrates that our method can faithfully extrapolate to the infinite-time limit while accessing only a portion of the finite-time evolution.
 The inset illustrates that, although the variational accuracy -- quantified by the loss function at infinite time -- decreases for smaller $h$, the deviations from the exact results remain small.
 This indicates that the long-time predictions of t-NQG are notably robust to the variational error, as suggested in the Supplemental Material~\cite{suppmat}.
-The infinite-time loss remains of the same order for both system sizes, confirming that the accuracy for the $8 \times 8$ lattice is comparable to that of the smaller system.
+The infinite-time loss remains of the same order for both system sizes, confirming that the accuracy for the $8 \times 8$ lattice is comparable to that of the smaller system, albeit slightly lower.
+The variational error for the $8 \times 8$ can be systematically reduced by improving the convergence of the method~\cite{suppmat}.
 Concerning the thermalization,~\cref{fig:both_sizes} reveals that for both lattice sizes the infinite-time value of the observable matches the effective thermal average for $h \gtrapprox h_c^{\text{2D}}$, meaning that these quench dynamics are ergodic and thermalize in the long-time limit.
+In this regime, the $8 \times 8$ deviations are comparable to, or slightly larger than, those of the $6 \times 6$, likely reflecting the somewhat higher loss for the larger system.
 For $h \lessapprox h_c^{\text{2D}}$, instead, the t-NQG predictions deviate significantly from the QMC calculations, with these deviations becoming more pronounced as the system size increases.
+The zero-loss extrapolated values (see Appendix G) further support the robustness of the results obtained for the $8 \times 8$.
 This behavior suggests a potential breakdown of ergodicity and thermalization, where the system becomes trapped in long-lived metastable states when driven far from equilibrium.
 This phenomenon is reminiscent of the behavior observed in interacting lattice bosons~\cite{carleo_localization_2012}.
 We note that the deviation between the long-time dynamics and the thermal calculation could also arise from limitations in our finite-time window, as the t-NQG fit may not extend far enough to accurately capture the long-time behavior.
 A definitive assessment of this intriguing non-thermalization phenomenon in the quenched 2D TFI model would require additional systematic investigations across different system sizes and a more fine-grained exploration of the quench regimes.
+To this end, enhancing the method with more expressive ansätze and higher-order optimizers~\cite{sorella1998green,sorella2005wave} would be key to minimizing the variational error of the simulations.